 4) Tangy Coleslaw

-Bottom line here: coleslaw should crunch, not sigh.
+To put it simply, coleslaw should crunch, not be soft.
 Salt the shredded cabbage for 15 minutes, squeeze it dry, then dress it, this tiny step keeps it crisp longer.
-I lean toward vinegar based dressings with a spoonful of mayo mixed in, not the other way around, and that’s fine, but some people want it creamy.
-In addition to smoky meat, it is a lifesaver, and it also serves as a sneaky hot dog topper.
+I prefer dressings with vinegar and a spoonful of mayo mixed in over creamy dressings, and that’s perfectly okay.
+However, many people enjoy creamy dressings.
+Smoked meats aside, this dressing is terrific and also works as an undercover hot dog dressing.

 5) Carolina Slaw

-If you are having pulled pork, this slaw seems like the go-to option.
-It is bright, cutting, and slices through thick barbecue like a little culinary reset button.
-I made this in a huge zip-top bag, shaking it like a maraca because I ran out of bowls (not my best moment).
-Bonus: it stands up to the test of time for a few hours without getting weepy.
+If you’re having pulled pork, this slaw is probably the best pairing.
+It is bright and cutting so it cuts through the thick barbecue like a little culinary reset button.
+I made this in a giant zip-top bag and shook it like a maraca since I ran out of bowls (not my finest hour).
+Bonus: it can withstand the test of time and won’t be weepy after a few hours.

 Nathaniel’s Pantry Notes: Slaw Math: Why You Need Two